eddyluursema/modeltrain/Github/README.md

 The next steps are neccessary te create documentation like this site:

-* Create an account on github and save username and wachtwoord
+* Create an account on github and save username and password.
+Create first repository.
+* Download git and install
 * Download github-desktop and install
+* Download Atom and install.
+Any text editor can be used instead.
-* Set your github-account in github-desktop
+* Set your github-account and repository in github-desktop
-* Clone the directory
+* Clone the directory to your laptop

 Repeat the following steps eacht time tyhe documentation needs an update:

-* Create/change/delete files and/or directories
+* Create/change/delete files and/or directories in the local repository
-* Commit the cahnges by clicking down left.
+* Commit the changes by clicking down left.
 It's possible to add a comment to your commit.
 On the left you see all files.
-By clicking a file you can see (if possible) the changes made to that particular file.
+By clicking a file you can see (if possible) the changes made to that particular file on the right.

 ![Commit](./images/githubdesktop_commit.PNG)